chocolatey/chocolatey-workshop/ReadMe.md

 1. Type `code`.
 Note that it opens Visual Studio Code.

 ### Exercise 2: Create a package the old fashioned way
+This is meant to be an exploratory exercise and intentionally doesn't doesn't provide much direction.
+Most other exercises contain all steps are are very reflective.

 1. Download Google Chrome from https://dl.google.com/tag/s/dl/chrome/install/googlechromestandaloneenterprise64.msi and https://dl.google.com/tag/s/dl/chrome/install/googlechromestandaloneenterprise.msi.
 1. From a command line, call `choco new googlechrome`
-1. Work through the packaging setup to get a functioning unattended deployment.
+1. Go into the googlechrome folder and read the readme, look through the files that were created and try to create a package just using the 64 bit Google Chrome MSI.
 1. Run `choco pack`
 1. Install the package using Chocolatey - `choco install googlechrome -y -s .`

+Note that first time packaging this kind of throws you into the thick of it to see if the information provided is enough to move forward.

+### Exercise 3: Create a package with Package Builder CLI (C4B)
+1. Let's create that GoogleChrome package again.
+1. Run `choco new --file googlechromestandaloneenterprise.msi --file64 googlechromestandaloneenterprise64.msi --build-package --outputdirectory $pwd`
+1. Inspect the output.

-### Exercise 3: Create a package with Package Builder UI
+### Exercise 4: Create a package with Package Builder UI (C4B)
 Let's start by packaging up and installing Puppet
  1. Run PowerShell as an administrator
  1. Type `packagebuilder` and hit enter.